FREQUENTLY ASKED QUESTIONS

 A. Here are a few suggestions that may or may not apply to your child:

-• If you don't already, please remind your child to "catch" coughs and sneezes in his elbow.
+If you don't already, please remind your child to "catch" coughs and sneezes in their elbow.
 This is a much more effective way of limiting the spread of germs than the old "cover your mouth with your hands" method (just think of all those places little preschool hands touch!).
 We appreciate your efforts in this regard.

-• Work on self-help skills.
+Work on self-help skills.
 Even small children can do a variety of personal tasks: hanging their coat on a hook, putting toys away, throwing away their own trash.
 Of course, they will need your guidance and encouragement to stay on task but in doing so, you are helping your child develop valuable classroom skills.

-• As summer comes to a close, begin a bedtime routine which includes talking about the next day's plan and laying out everything you need for the next morning.
+As summer comes to a close, begin a bedtime routine which includes talking about the next day's plan and laying out everything you need for the next morning.
 Involve your child in this process.
 A smooth, unrushed morning gets your child off to a great school day.

 Q. My child will be starting soon and is not yet toilet trained: what should I do?

-A. We only ask that you make a good faith effort to toilet train your child.
-The summer months are an ideal time to let your child go diaperless and get a better sense of of how her "plumbing" works.
+The summer months are an ideal time to let your child go diaper-less and get a better sense of of how their "plumbing" works.

 If your 3 year-old is not completely trained by September, please inform the teachers and we will work with you to keep the potty training moving forward.
+You will be expected to send in pull-ups and wipes.

 A. It is always difficult to leave a crying child behind, particularly at the beginning of the school year when we are all still getting to know each other.

-If her crying persists for more than 15 minutes, we will contact you and together decide how to proceed.
-It has been our experience that this method is the most effective in acclimating young children to school.
+If their crying persists for more than 15 minutes, we will contact you and together decide how to proceed.
+It has been our experience that this method is the most effective in acclimating young children to school.Occasionally a child may present with more difficulties and in that case we will work with you to tailor an approach to meet their specific needs.